Nepenthic/CADbyCAD/README.md

 ## Current prototype

-The repository contains a minimal Python module that can load a 2D profile from a CSV file and generate basic g-code for tracing the shape.
+The repository contains a small Python module that can load a 2D profile from a CSV file and either generate g-code or extrude the profile into a simple 3D model.

 ### Usage